"So you want to take a China tour.

 We disembark in Yangshuo after

-lunch and drive back to Guilin.
-We stop by a village en route.
-(B/L)
+lunch and drive back to Guilin, stopping by at a village en route.
+We wrap

 groups from Yuan Dynasty (1271-1368) to Qing Dynasty (1644-1911), the